mandes95/crawl-agoda/README.md

-# Big Data For Tourism Statisctics : Crawling Agoda
+# Big Data For Tourism Statistics : Crawling Agoda

 As part of the drive towards innovation and exploiting new sources of data, we are currently analyzing alternative sources of data for accommodation statistics using web scraping technique.
 Web scraping is defined as an automated procedure of extracting relevant items of information from websites and turning it into structured information that can be used for following analysis.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites